petrockblog/course_gitsubrepos_main/readme.md

-# Parent repository
+# Exercise

-This is the initial content.
+Add the repository from URL git@github.com:petrockblog/course_gitsubrepos_shared.git as a submodule to this repository.